wayfair-incubator/forker/README.md

 A newline-delimited (`"\n"`) string representing a list of allowed [license keys](https://docs.github.com/en/rest/reference/licenses) for the repository being forked.
 If the license key returned by the [Licenses API](https://docs.github.com/en/rest/reference/licenses) is not found within the `licenseAllowlist`, `forker` will **not** fork the repository, and instead exit with a warning.

-> 💡 **Tip:** You can always reference [this directory](https://github.com/github/choosealicense.com/tree/gh-pages/_licenses) if you need a comprehensive list of license keys, beyond the commonly-used licenses returned from `GET /licenses` in the [Github REST API](https://docs.github.com/en/rest/reference/licenses#get-all-commonly-used-licenses).
+> 💡 **Tip:** You can always reference [this directory](https://github.com/github/choosealicense.com/tree/gh-pages/_licenses) if you need a comprehensive list of license keys, beyond the commonly-used licenses returned from `GET /licenses` in the [GitHub REST API](https://docs.github.com/en/rest/reference/licenses#get-all-commonly-used-licenses).

 **Example:** `"0bsd\napache-2.0\nmit"`